 You don’t have to stop holding meetings.
 You just need to be smarter about the ones you hold.
 When held too often, meetings become the scourge of the office.
 They’re time-consuming, tedious, and they don’t accomplish anything.
 They’re a waste of everyone’s time, and time is money.
 For more on efficient time management, read our post, The ABC’s to Time Management: Getting More Done.

 Once your company makes these changes, you’ll see a marked improvement in the efficiency of your meetings.
 Meetings stop being a time-sink, and your business can get back to work.
 Everyone wins.
+For more tips you can check out Forbes’ article on five simple steps to more effective meetings.

 If you’re looking to get IT issues off your plate to focus on your business, call ITC today at 512-348-8324.
 We exist to help you do just that.
 Get your 100% free, no commitment quote today and see why so many Austin small businesses trust ITC to handle their IT needs.